So, you want to be action oriented?

 What's the cost of membership?
 (And why do you charge for this?)

-There's a small, monthly membership fee of $5 USD, which serves as a commitment filter.
+There's a monthly membership fee of $30 USD, which serves as a commitment filter.
 As you can tell from the price, this isn't about my taking oodles of your money; this is about your investing something in yourself and the realization of your Thing.
 People tend to devote themselves emotionally and mentally when they also happen to be devoting themselves physically with their cash.
-To request membership (you'll be prompted to provide your email address, so that I can invoice you), click the button below.